rebuilt/study/programming/software_engineering/sqm/sqm.md

   * Delivered the welcome, overview, and browse
   * Upgraded the application from rails 5.0.1 now the latest version of 7
   * Two apps live in the same codebase
+  * All happy families are alike; each unhappy family is unhappy in its own way.

 # RPP project
   * The success of the MCIEA project led to a new project with the district of Lowell